invertase/react-native-firebase/tests/README.md

 ---

-### Debugging (VsCode)
+### Debugging E2E JS Tests (VSCode)

 1. Add a breakpoint in the JS file where you will need to debug.
-2. Select the debug icon under 'NPM Scripts', choosing one of the following...
+2. Select the debug icon under 'NPM Scripts' when selecting one of the following scripts...

-  - tests:ios:test:debug (IOS)
+- tests:ios:test:debug (iOS)
 - tests:android:test:debug (Android)

 ---